SurbhiBohraPR/Credit-Risk-Modeling-ML/README.md

   # VIF = Multiple vs sequencial
   In Multiple VIf we regresss each feature with other feature without dropping multicollinear feature
       ex V1 , v2 , v3 , v4 , v5 , v6 , v7 , v8, v9 , 10
+      we  loose all multicolinear in one shot in parallel multicolinear ex v3 v4 v5 are multicollinear but but we can take v5 as one feature

   In Sequencial ViF we regress each feature with other but drop if one comes as multicollinear
        ex V1 , v2 , v3 , v4 , v5 , v6 , v7 , v8, v9 , v10  / regressing v1 with all ans v2 comes as multicollinear therefore drop v2